-- (1) Mandatory redemption in whole but not in part, at the sole option of the Lender, at a redemption price equal to the unpaid principal amount together with unpaid interest through redemption.
-Redemption without premium or penalty is available on the following dates: September 1, 2012; September 1, 2017; or September 1, 2022.
-On July 30, 2009, the Lender waived the September 1, 2012 put option. - (2) Special mandatory redemption given certain circumstances, in whole or in part as the case may be, at redemption price equal to the principal amount together with all unpaid interest through redemption plus applicable penalties.
+- 1. Mandatory redemption in whole but not in part, at the sole option of the Lender, at a redemption price equal to the unpaid principal amount together with unpaid interest through redemption.
+Redemption without premium or penalty is available on the following dates: September 1, 2017 or September 1, 2022. - 2.
+Special mandatory redemption given certain circumstances, in whole or in part as the case may be, at redemption price equal to the principal amount together with all unpaid interest through redemption plus applicable penalties.